neoforged/.github/primers/1.22/index.md

     new UseEffects(
         // Whether the player can sprint while using the item true,
+        // Whether on item use that a vibration is sent from the player false
         // The scalar applied to the player's horizontal movement 0.5f
     )